Who We Are

 Gretchen Fauske - Associate Director

 A marketing minded economic developer fueled by a passion for entrepreneurship, innovation, and small business, Gretchen is the associate director for the University of Alaska Center for Economic Development.
 She is responsible for leading the entrepreneurship, marketing, and outreach efforts of CED as well as providing strategic leadership for both CED and the UAA Business Enterprise Institute.
 Prior to joining CED, she worked in the State of Alaska Division of Economic Development, for U.S. Senator Lisa Murkowski, and in the private sector.
 From this experience, she developed keen insight to private, political, and governmental drivers and their impact on the economy.
-Gretchen has worked on a number of award-winning economic development projects, spoken at TEDx, and was named to Alaska’s “Top 40 Under 40” in 2013.
-She holds a Bachelor of Arts in English Literature from Whitman College and serves on the boards of Launch Alaska and the Anchorage Downtown Partnership.
+Gretchen has worked on a number of award-winning economic development projects, spoken at TEDx Anchorage, and was named to Alaska’s “Top 40 Under 40” in 2013.
+She holds a Bachelor of Arts in English Literature from Whitman College, is a Gallup-certified Strengths Coach, and earned her “Foundations in Design Thinking” certification from IDEO in 2018.
+Gretchen serves on the boards of Launch Alaska and the Anchorage Downtown Partnership, is a member of the organizing committee for 1 Million Cup s, and previously chaired the Municipality of Anchorage Library Advisory Board.
+She writes a monthly column about economic development for the Alaska Journal of Commerce.

-Margo works on business plans, feasibility studies, and comprehensive economic development strategy plans, which assist with the development of communities across Alaska.
-She is also building financial models and evaluation frameworks for other projects led by CED.
-Prior to joining CED in early 2016, Margo worked in the education sector for numerous school districts and universities in both California and Alaska, and served as a VISTA volunteer with UCLA BruinCorps.
-These experiences have provided her with expertise in program evaluation, development of outcome based metrics, education and energy policy, regression analysis, and policy analysis.
+Margo leads facilitation, strategic planning, and client services for CED, as well as the Upstart Internship program.
+Prior to joining CED, she worked in the education sector for numerous school districts and universities in California and Alaska, as well as served as a VISTA volunteer with UCLA BruinCorps.
+These experiences provided Margo with expertise in stakeholder engagement, consensus building, action-oriented strategy, public speaking, grant management, outcome based metrics, and policy analysis.
 Margo holds a Master of Public Policy from Mills College and a Bachelor of Arts in Political Science and Government from the University of Alaska Fairbanks.
+She earned her “Foundations in Design Thinking” certification from IDEO in 2018, and currently serves on the boards of the University Economic Development Association and thread.

 CED is a nimble organization with access to graduate students, temporary employees, and contractors, allowing us to quickly assemble project teams to meet clients’ needs or take deep dives into specific areas of study.